teddygizachew/Memory-Game/README.md

 The following **additional** features are implemented:

 - [x] Stops playing tone when mouse is released outside the button (onmouseup outisde the element)
+- [x] Display mistakes made and amount of attempts left

 ## Video Walkthrough